olliejday/rl-algorithms/README.md

 This repo is built on research work:

-[1] Policy Gradient Methods for Reinforcement Learning with Function Approximation, Sutton et al, 2000. <br/>
+[1] Policy Gradient Methods for Reinforcement Learning with Function Approximation, Sutton et al, 2000.
+Algorithm: VPG.<br/>
-[2] Playing Atari with Deep Reinforcement Learning, Mnih et al, 2013.<br/>
+[2] Playing Atari with Deep Reinforcement Learning, Mnih et al, 2013.
+Algorithm: DQN.<br/>
+[3] Asynchronous Methods for Deep Reinforcement Learning, Mnih et al, 2016.
+Algorithm: A2C. <br/>

 And code from: